 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jacqueline SR Chin, Step 3.3: It is important to use separate nets designated for each treatment beaker to prevent accidental dosing of control fish.
+Especially when several drug treatments are involved, cross-contamination of drugs is not ideal.

 Section – Results